Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 • What is the statute of limitations for construction accident lawsuits?

-• What is my construction accident worth?
+• What is my construction accident claim worth?

 • How long do construction accident claims take to settle?